slymackjr/E-commerce-Home-Page-Project-Test-1/README.md

 ## Usage

-The Single page E-commerce site is mainly aimed for show casing and advertizing trends inform of new, simple as that.
+The Single-page E-commerce site is mainly aimed at showcasing and advertising trends inform of new, simple as that.

 <div style="overflow-x: auto; white-space: nowrap;">
   <img src="screenshots/image1.png" alt="Image 1" style="display: inline-block; max-width: 100%;">